Skip to content

 Exterior renovation in Magalia

 Magalia sits just above Paradise on the same Butte County ridge, deeper into the pines and more remote — a wooded, largely rural community that was also devastated by the 2018 Camp Fire.
 It is among the most fire-exposed places we serve, and like Paradise it is rebuilding to a higher standard.
-Here the exterior is survival infrastructure first and foremost.
+Here the exterior is survival infrastructure first and foremost, and every detail we specify is read through that lens.

 Considering an exterior project in Magalia?